Strength to Stand

 “I’m going to be standing at the pulpit of a church less than two weeks before Christmas, a giant cross hanging behind me, talking to a mostly Christian audience about the importance of creating peace in our community through tolerance, mutual respect, and religious pluralism.
 I don’t think it’s the time or place to bring up the Jewish stand against assimilation, or how much I dislike the secular arguments for ‘Chanukah bushes,’ or Christmas trees in public places.”

 Kristen grinned.
 “But if anyone can pull it off, you can.
 You sure you’re not going to be even a tiny bit controversial?”

 David looked up toward the ceiling and stroked his chin, momentarily distracted by a whisker he must have missed when shaving.
-“I might mention some of the things we have to cope with at this time of year: how religious Jews feel in the midst of frenetic consumerism, Christmas decorations everywhere we look, and the assumption that everyone wants to be wished a Merry Christmas.”
+“I might mention some of the things we have to cope with at this time of year: how religious Jews feel in the midst of frenetic consumerism, Christmas decorations everywhere we look, and the assumption that everyone celebrates Christmas.”

 Kristen laughed.
 “Now that’s the David I expected!

-The rabbi allowed himself another smile.
+He allowed himself another smile.
 His stomach, however, was doing nothing of the sort.
-All joking aside, the last thing he wanted to do was alienate the Christian community just before they celebrated the birth of their messiah: a Jew who, David suspected, would have been one of the first to stand against assimilation.
+All joking aside, the last thing he wanted to do was alienate the Christian community right before they celebrated the birth of their messiah: a Jew who, David suspected, would have been one of the first to stand against assimilation.